pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

   specified either as an integer or the string ``"n_nodes"`` (shorthand for the number of nodes in the trial maker).

-There are many other optional parameters available for achieving further customization.
-Here are a few key ones:
+There are many other optional parameters available too.
+See in particular:

 - ``max_trials_per_participant``
-    Maximum number of trials that each participant may complete (optional);
+    Maximum number of trials that each participant may complete;
     once this number is reached, the participant will move on to the next stage in the timeline.
     This can either be an integer, or the string ``"n_nodes"``,